 - 3.6.1.
-The distance travelled by the vehicle since a fault code is stored must be available at any instant through the serial port on the standard link connector (1). - 3.6.2.
+The distance travelled by the vehicle since the MI was activated must be available at any instant through the serial port on the standard link connector (1). - 3.6.2.
 In the case of vehicles equipped with positive-ignition engines, misfiring cylinders need not be uniquely identified if a distinct single or multiple cylinder misfire fault code is stored.